metaclass-nl/tutorial-api-platform/README.md

 [API Platform](https://api-platform.com) is quite well documented, but the documentation is stuctured according to the components and features of api-platform, not to the tasks of building an actual application.
-This tutorial takes you step by step through the process of building a simple application with api platform and the react client generator.
+This tutorial takes you step by step through the process of building a simple application with api platform and the react or next.js client generator.
+[Simple generic and example Components](./Components.md) are factored out to keep the application DRY and clearly arranged.

 Chapters and branches
 ---------------------